Skip to main content

 This video above shows you how to topdress with our Soil3 Level Mix.

 Topdress with Level Mix to level a warm season lawn when it's actively growing, after spring green-up.
+August is the last month for topdressing because in September, with cooler nights, warm season lawns start going dormant.

 Tall Fescue lawns are not topdressed with Level Mix; for those types of lawns we recommend topdressing with Soil3 compost to provide nutrients during its prime growing season of fall through early spring (in the Southeast).